 IAM supports the development of common standards for our members and the industry.
-Specifically, IAM has developed an American National Standard that codifies household goods shipment information and facilitates the exchange of that data between industry stakeholders such as IAM members.
-Since this specific standard was accredited as an American National Standard, IAM is leading the effort to have it become recognized as a Global Standard with the International Organization for Standardization (ISO).
+Specifically, IAM has developed a standard that codifies household goods shipment information and facilitates the exchange of that data between industry stakeholders such as IAM members.
+IAM is leading the effort to have it become recognized as a Global Standard with the International Organization for Standardization (ISO).

 The Association first became active in standardization about a decade ago when it was clear that the United States would tighten security in the aftermath of the attacks on September 11, 2001.
 In addition to the new security concerns, IAM recognized that effective standardization could improve efficiency for our members while reducing redundancies leading to cost savings and greater profits.

 The first steps in this process were to understand what this new security environment would mean for our members and how standards would promote them, while helping comply with any potential regulation or restriction.
 It was clear from our analysis that our industry was going to face significant challenges because ship-ments of household goods and personal effects are subject to greater scrutiny by customs organizations because of the nature of the commodity.